5 Grammar Tips and Apps for Children

 Grammar is the basis of all written and spoken English.
 There are many aspects to learning English grammar and – of course – many exceptions to the rules.

 Grammar is a really important sentence and text-level aspect of the writing processes and one that can cause much confusion and frustration unless practised and revised – often!
-So helping your students or kids get great at grammar – and giving them plenty of opportunity to practise – is important in helping them become proficient writers.
+So helping your students or kids get great at grammar – and giving them plenty of opportunities to practise – is important in helping them become proficient writers.

-Grammar is something that needs to be taught and is something that needs to be continually put into practise and apps can offer a really great, and interactive way, to practise a topic which – can otherwise – be a bit of gruelling!
+Grammar is something that needs to be taught and is something that needs to be continually put into practice and apps can offer a really great, and interactive way, to practise a topic which – can otherwise – be a bit of gruelling!

 When grammar is presented in a fun and interactive way, it becomes a really fun part of English language learning, rather than something we (as adults) might have found rather boring and dry!
-Apps are the prefect way to bring grammar to life and to provide students with an alternative, fun and results-driven resource.
+Apps are the perfect way to bring grammar to life and to provide students with an alternative, fun and results-driven resource.
 One of the most fun grammar apps we have found is Grammaropolis with its quirky characters and interactive quizzes.
 It’s suitable for kids from 7-14 yrs.

 Comas are one of the hardest pieces of punctuation to master and can alter the meaning of a sentence.
 Students often either use too many or not enough!
-Get your students to practise constructing and connecting their sentences, and using comas correctly, with Killer SAT Grammar.
+Get your students to practise constructing and connecting their sentences, and using commas correctly, with Killer SAT Grammar.
 It’s suitable for revising both US and UK written English.

 One of the most common areas of English language difficulty is verb tenses, with students often mixing up past, present and future tenses within one piece of text.
-InTense app offers a great way for kids aged 5-11 to master verb tenses through combining a verb tense language tool with a carnival themed video game set in the past, present and future.
+InTense app offers a great way for kids aged 5-11 to master verb tenses through combining a verb tense language tool with a carnival-themed video game set in the past, present and future.

 Have fun with getting grammar great in your classroom or home!